joetower/joetower-jekyll-2015/_posts/blog/2015-10-16-recent-records-05.md

 ## Deerhunter - Fading Frontier

-For some reason I never bothered to checkout Deerhunter and their 6 previus, critically-acclaimed albums.
+For some reason I never bothered to checkout Deerhunter and their 6 previous, critically-acclaimed albums.
 What a dumb mistake.
 If you're in the same boat I was, I advise you to jump overboard immediately.
 Really great record.

 [Listen to "Living My Life"](https://www.youtube.com/watch?v=1x8_3kHM18s)